32 DIY Ideas for How to Make a Fairy Garden

 What makes a fairy garden attractive are the accessories.
-You can let the kids look around the house for finding old toys and other showpieces for the decorations.
+You can let the kids look around the house to find old toys and other showpieces for the decorations.

-This mini garden boasts of painted birdhouses as the decorations.
+This mini garden boasts painted birdhouses as decorations.
 Moss and flowers were bought from a local nursery to accentuate its beauty.

 Reclaimed materials make wonderful fairy houses.
 They are the perfect craft for kids looking for some fun during the monsoons.

-This fairy garden comes complete with a wooden birdhouse that is painted and decorated with rocks, mirrors, coins, etc. The path leading up to the house is made with rocks.
-There are also a tiny fencing, clothesline, seashell pond
+This fairy garden comes complete with a wooden birdhouse that is painted and decorated with rocks, mirrors, coins, etc. The path leading up to the house is made of rocks.
+There are also a tiny fencing, clothesline, seashell pond,

 This pretty fairy garden table project offers plenty of opportunities for your little one.
-It tickles their imagination, teaches them about the different plants and lastly, provides you with fresh herbs for
+It tickles their imagination, teaches them about the different plants, and, lastly, provides you with fresh herbs for your summer recipes.

 A broken clay pot can be transformed dramatically into a fab garden to invite fairies for good luck.
 Just keep in mind to throw in the right decorations.